XertroV/aec-membership-test-simulator/README.md

 *Note: equivalent calculated values given in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most) -- e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
 This is taken to be negligible and a non-critical error.*

+*Disclosure and context: My roles in The Flux Party (Flux) are: a founder, the deputy leader, the secretary, and the deputy registered officer.*

 ## 1. Background Context

 Recently (leading up to September 2021), parliamentarians (i.e., the 4 major parties) decided there was just too much competition!
 That would not do.
 So, a bunch of changes were made to the Electoral Act.
 Changes designed to make life harder for anyone who wanted to be part of our democracy, but did not want to participate in the rotten, tribalist, political cults that run the show.
 Some of those changes resulted in (as of Feb 2022) the pending deregistration of 12 parties, and the very real deregistration of 9 parties.
 In practice that is ~40% of parties, gone before the next election.
 Political elites will claim that this culling, and the subsequent entrenchment of the status quo, is a good thing.
 That it is making our democracy better.
 Just wait and watch.